 - English (Three times a week)

 - Expressive Arts linked to English (Once a week)

 - Mathematics (Four times a week)

 - Science (Twice a week)

 - Computing/ ICT/ Media (Twice a week)

 - Design Technology (Once a week)

 - Art (Once a week)

 - Physical Education (Three times a week)

 - Humanities (Once a week)

 - Religious Education (Once a week)

-- PSHE (Once per week)
+- PSHE (Twice a week)

-- Citizenship (Once per week)

-- Food Technology (Twice a week)
+- Cooking for Life (Twice a week)

 - Forest School (Once a week)

-- Well-Being (Once a week)
+- Well-Being/Praise/Golden Time (Once a week)

-Pupil also have targeted EHCP interventions (HPAs) three times per week.
+Pupil also have targeted EHCP interventions (HPAs) three times per week during form times.

-Pupils are not given option choices in KS4 - instead a balanced programme of life skills opportunities are given through DT, CIM (Computing, IT and Media), Food Tech, PE and Topic.
-These allow pupils with autism not to become too fixated on one or two particular subject areas and the chance to leave school with a wide range of skills that will help them in adulthood as well as giving the stepping-stones for further education study.
-Where a pupil has a very specific talent and ability in a subject not offered at KS4 (such as Music), school will always endeavour to meet this need on an individual basis through additional tuition.
+Pupils are deliberately given limited option choices in KS4 - as school wish to supply a balanced programme of life skills opportunities.
+These options are provided through DT, Art and Expressive Arts, complimented by CIM (Computing, IT and Media), Cooking for Life, PE and college.
+The limited option choices allow pupils with autism not to become too fixated on one or two particular subject areas and the chance to leave school with a wide range of skills that will help them in adulthood as well as giving the stepping-stones for further education study.
+However, pupils will choose modules that they wish to focus on in Options so that they can focus in more on particular interest areas.
+Where a pupil has a very specific talent and ability in a subject not offered at KS4 (such as History), school will always endeavour to meet this need on an individual basis through additional tuition.